Stress Statistics UK: 2024

 Stress has a larger impact on our society than many might think.
 Read on for our top picks of the latest stress statistics for the entire UK population:

-• One in 14 UK adults (7%) feel stressed every single day (CIPHR)
+• 1 in 9 (11%) UK adults feel stress every single day (Ciphr)

 • 74% of people feel so stressed they have been overwhelmed or unable to cope (Mental Health Foundation and YouGov)